ibab/tensorflow-wavenet/README.md

 </p>
 <p>
-The outputs of all layers are combined and extended back to the original number of channels by a series of dense postprocessing layers.
+The outputs of all layers are combined and extended back to the original number of channels by a series of dense postprocessing layers, followed by a softmax function to transform the outputs into a categorical distribution.
 </p>
 <p>
 The loss function is the cross-entropy between the output for each timestep and the input at the next timestep.